October 19, 2022

 I believe that good design and planning can make a positive difference – and is best accomplished collaboratively.

-It is with great enthusiasm that I would like to be elected the Affiliate Director position for AIA Detroit for 2022.
-I believe that my past board experiences with AIA would allow me to be an active participant on a variety of topics that are facing veteran and young architects today.
+It is with great enthusiasm that I would like to be re-elected the Affiliate Director position for AIA Detroit for 2023.
 I am a believer in working as one team to accomplish the work that is ahead of AIA Detroit.
-I look forward to aiding my fellow directors of AIA Detroit with the challenges of new membership, member participation, and revenue generation.
-If elected, I will consistently add thoughtful and constructive ideas to make AIA Detroit better.
+I look forward to continuing to aid my fellow directors of AIA Detroit with the challenges of new membership, member participation, and revenue generation, and I will consistently add thoughtful and constructive ideas to make AIA Detroit better.

 Thank you for considering me as a candidate for Affiliate Director.